 1. The main hall will re-open for public viewing at 14.00 with the presentation of prizes at approx 15.45.

 2. Exhibits may be removed after the presentation of the prizes and must be cleared from the hall by 16.30.
 Any exhibits that are not removed by this time will be disposed of at the Committee’s discretion.

 3. Exhibitors may offer their exhibits for auction towards Village Association funds - this auction will take place immediately after the Awards have been announced.

-1. Tea, coffee and soft drinks and cakes will be available throughout the afternoon from 14.00.
+1. Tea, coffee and soft drinks and cakes will be available throughout the afternoon from 14.00 in the Machin Room.